ssali90/simple-php-Shopping-Cart/README.md

   }
 }
 ```
-if you wish to output the items in the cart use the above code and of of cause you can easliy add your own styling
+if you wish to output the items in the cart use the above code and of cause you can easliy add your own styling to this